Fraser Health is committed to achieving the highest standards in immunization practice.

 Fraser Health maintains an up to date immunization registry for all immunizations provided to children <18 years of age as well as adults.
 This immunization information is then updated in the provincial immunization registry.

-1. All other vaccines ordered from Fraser Health (except COVID-19 and Influenza)
+1. Vaccines ordered from Fraser Health (except COVID-19 and Influenza)

 Complete the Immunization report form on all clients immunized